 A: The same place on your computer that allows you to change user permissions will allow you to change the password for those permissions.

 Q: Is it possible to check which websites were visited during someone’s use of the internet?

 A: Yes.
 You can check the “history” in your “internet browser” by opening your internet service and typing Control-H (pressing the “control” key and the “H” key simultaneously).
 The recent history of your internet viewing will appear when you type Control-H. Most people, however, who have any computer savvy will be able to erase their tracks.
 So don’t depend on this alone.
 Watching and being aware is the surest method.

 Q: I’ve heard about internet filters or filtered internet.
 How good are they?
 How can I get one?

 A: First of all, filters don’t work that well; some pornography will still get through.
-Let’s say this: if your filter promises to keep out 99.99% of all porn, and there are a million sites with some pornography on them, then you still have 10,000 porn pages that can get through to you.
+Let’s say this: if your filter promises to keep out 99.99% of all porn, and there are 10 million sites with some pornography on them, then you still have 1,000 porn sites that can get through to you [note]Note: As of 2014, there are now over a billion websites online[/note].
 In many cases, it’s good that you cut out so much, but you can’t really depend on the filter to keep porn out of your computer.